HMNL-Lab/hmnl-scattering-film-measurement/matlab/data_structure.md

 TODO:
- - [ ] no absolute paths in the CSV
+ - [x] no absolute paths in the CSV
+   - fixed by running the imagej function locally
  - [x] correct the reflection position in ImageJ macro
  - [x] porting script to update old CSVs
  - [ ] sample labeling necessary??
  - [ ] where to store images
- - [ ] background subtraction methods
+ - [x] background subtraction methods
+ - [ ] edge visualization script
+ - [ ] to table script
+ - [ ] save parameter struct into data
+ - [ ] doc strings for cany_measurement

 - parameters
   - method_type: "ImageJ_Canny"